-With the Portfolio Opportunity Managers Primary Title Fund since Eric Kuby Chief Investment Officer of the Adviser since 2005; has managed the Predecessor Fund since 2007.
-December 2011 Brad Cohen Portfolio Manager of the Adviser since 2006; has managed the Predecessor Fund since 2007.
+Portfolio Managers Primary Title With the Opportunity Fund since Eric Kuby Chief Investment Officer of the Adviser since 2005; has managed the Predecessor Opportunity Fund since 2007.
+December 2011 Brad Cohen Portfolio Manager of the Adviser since 2006; has managed the Predecessor Opportunity Fund since 2007.
 December 2011 Peter Gottlieb Founder and President of the Adviser since 2003.
 December 2011